arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 You could use it to indicate the build status of a CI/CD build pipeline.

-Flash an updated firmware using your browser.
+Flash an updated firmware or change configuration using your browser.

 ![alt text](https://www.vdsar.net/wordpress/wp-content/uploads/2020/12/IMG_3071-1.jpeg "Build Status Light")